mutagen-io/mutagen/doc/FAQ.md

   [Cygwin](https://www.cygwin.com/), [MSYS2](https://msys2.github.io/), or
   [Git for Windows](https://git-scm.com/)), but it *will* support the [PowerShell team's OpenSSH port](https://github.com/PowerShell/Win32-OpenSSH) once that's released.
-The PowerShell port currently has some significant bugs that prevent Mutagen from operating.
+Unfortunately the PowerShell port still has some blocking issues (such as broken `$SSH_ASKPASS` support) that prevent Mutagen from working.
 - **Will you add proper packaging?** Yes, eventually I want to have Windows installers, macOS... somethings (not .pkg files, maybe Homebrew), and .deb/.rpm packages, ideally with a PPA or similar.
 At the moment though,